haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-00-introduction.md

 [Willibald data vault with dbt - 01 - installation guidelines for dummies](Willibald_data_vault_with_dbt-01-installation_guidelines_for_dummies.md)
 A detailed step by step tutorial to set up our solution using an ubuntu virtual machine.
 If you installed this, you will have the fully functional solution up and running in your own snowflake account.
+Ni prior knowledge of dbt necessary.

 [Willibald data vault with dbt - 02 - solution overview](Willibald_data_vault_with_dbt-02-solution_overview.md)
 Walk through the solution describing all the components, some basic topics regarding dbt, have a look at the different layers we set up and describe why we did it that way.

 [Willibald data vault with dbt - 03 - the data challenges and how we solved them](Willibald_data_vault_with_dbt-03-the_data_challenges_and_how_we_solved_them.md)
 Description of all the data challenges presented in the data set including a description on how we solved them.
+This also includes SQL-code you can use in your Snowflake-environment, if you followed the installation guidelines.

 [Willibald data vault with dbt - 04 - overarching functions](Willibald_data_vault_with_dbt-04-overarching_functions.md)
 Description of all the overarching functions we were required to comment on within the challenge.